Vinal Recap: An Evening with Ivy Barney and Lauryn Hill

 Vinal will take place on the first Tuesday of each month.
 It is free to attend, but guests must reserve a seat on our website here.
 Specialty drinks will be created and available for purchase during the event.

-Check back to our calendar soon for more Vinal events opening up for the summer!
+Check back to our calendar soon for more Vinal events opening up soon!

 Written by Erica Harmon, copywriter, Crystal Bridges.